-In these two brief accounts of Samhain once can already find elements of the spirit that came to haunt celebrations of Halloween for the coming two millennia - particularly those of liminality, excess, celebration, fear, mischief, demonic forces, darkness, retribution, and, perhaps most important to this essay, rebellion.
-From the anti-Christian heresy of the medieval British Isles to the widespread arson of 1980s Detroit, this essay will trace these lit fuses through several explosive historical periods and illustrate how Halloween's enduring spirit of disorder both possessed and appropriated traditions from each that are still present today.
+In these two brief accounts of Samhain once can already find elements of the spirit that came to haunt celebrations of Halloween for the coming two millennia - particularly those of liminality, excess, celebration, fear, mischief, demonic forces, darkness, retribution, and, perhaps most important to this essay, ungovernability.
+From the anti-Christian heresy of the medieval British Isles to the widespread arson of 1980s Detroit, this essay traces these lit fuses through several explosive historical periods to illustrate how Halloween's enduring spirit of disorder possessed each one.

-sleep of a tired war worker who needs his rest (Skal 55).
+doorbells has lost its appeal because it may mean disturbing the sleep of a tired war worker who needs his rest (Skal 55).